Cameron York Game Preview: Flyers vs. Sabres

 York Stats vs. the Sabres

-- The Sabres are 14th in goals allowed, conceding 27 total goals (three per game) in the league.
+- On defense, the Sabres are giving up 29 total goals (2.9 per game) which ranks 11th in the league.

 |2023-2024 Season